aarthy2000/kaggle_bag-of-words-meets-bags-of-popcorns/README.md

 ### preprocessing

 1. Split data into training set and validation set
-1. Indexing all words in word2vec
+1. Index all words in word2vec
-1. Indexing all the words reviews in training data and validation data
+1. Encode all the words of reviews in training data and validation data